Invasive Non-Native Species (INNS)

 Report any sightings of American Mink or invasive plant species.

-As the saying goes, “If you see something, say something ®”
+As the saying goes, “If you see something, say something®”

 As well as reporting information to specific local projects, it is also important to report them to our local Biological Recording Centre, NESBReC.
-All these actions help conserve our wonderful wildlife for the future generations.
+All these actions help conserve our wonderful wildlife for future generations.

 Photo of a red squirrel climbing the trunk of a Scots Pine